ylu01/GridGame/README.md

 - E is the exit.
 - W is a wall.
 - P is a path.
+- T is a TNT block.
+- t is a torch, used to light the TNT.

 the Number of C's must equal the number of K's.
 E is only accessible once all the chests are opened.
 A C will become an O once accessed.